lymphIDIBAPS/rnaseq_vamador/readME.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Author
+Developed by [@obaeza16](https://github.com/obaeza16), based on a pipeline written by Marta Sureda.

+Mantained by [Lymphoid neoplasms program, IDIBAPS](https://www.clinicbarcelona.org/en/idibaps/programs/lymphoid-neoplasms-programme) for the Virginia Amador group.

 ## License